Perspectives in Film

 “Controversial and Subversive”

 In a typical film class, Schoeneman begins with a short presentation, followed by the film viewing and class discussion.
-Art major Miles Sprietsma, an avid film fan, has attended two of Schoeneman’s summer film classes.
+Art major Miles Sprietsma, an avid film fan, attended two of Schoeneman’s summer film classes.
 “The discussions were always very interesting and arguments were common.
 I enjoyed the arguments (all light-hearted, of course).”
 The lively discourse continues afterward via threaded discussions on the class web site.

 In his courses, Schoeneman highlights the thematic and narrative aspects of films, and how the story is told through images and sound.
 Students also learn about cinematic devices such as lighting and editing.